abdullah2202/oanda_python_notifier/README.md

 ```

 ## Running the Bot
-The `main.py` script now uses a `--mode` argument to switch between the two primary functions.
+The `main.py` script uses a `--mode` argument to switch between the two primary functions.

 ### 1. Live Scanning Mode (Default)
 In this mode, the bot uses `schedule` to run a check every minute.
 It fetches the latest candles, checks your strategies, and sends webhook alerts if a signal is generated.